rtfb/riscv-hobby-os/README.md

 simplifies running qemu on different versions of Ubuntu and on OSX.

-With that done, you should be able to `make all` to build all targets, and then `make run-baremetal` to actually run it in qemu.
+With that done, you should be able to `make all` to build all targets, and then `make run-virt` to actually run it in qemu.

 Implementation Details
 ======================